GreatCowBASIC/Demonstration_Sources/CtoGCBASIC_Converter_Solution/readme.md

  The script will process CPP and H file to create the following files.

 OUTPUT.GCB the converted file
 UNPROCESSED.CPP	- a file with any C code that was not processed

  The terminal will show messages and warning during the conversion process.

- command line
+Example command line:

  cls&gawk  -f ctogcb.awk MAX30100.h MAX30100_Registers.h MAX30100.cpp